 by Oraia Helene

-When crystallized, celestite grows sometimes in prismatic crystals, and sometimes tabular crystals; they look an awful lot like baryte crystals, as baryte has the same structure, although it is barium sulfate rather than strontium sulfate.
-The two form a continuous series, actually, which means there’s sort of a sliding scale between the two with varying amounts of barium versus strontium, although intermediate specimens in the middle of the scale are rarely found in nature.
-The main way to tell barite and celestite apart is with what’s called a flame test, where dust is scraped from the crystal into a gas flame – if the flame is green, it’s barite, and if it’s red, it’s celestite.
+When crystallized, celestite sometimes forms in prismatic crystals, and sometimes tabular crystals; the tabular form can look an awful lot like baryte crystals, as baryte has the same structure, although it is barium sulfate rather than strontium sulfate.
+The two form a continuous series, actually, which means there’s sort of a sliding scale between the two with varying amounts of barium versus strontium (although intermediate specimens in the middle of the scale are rarely found in nature).
+The main way to tell barite and celestite apart is with what’s called a flame test, where dust is scraped from the crystal into a gas flame — if the flame is green, it’s barite, and if it’s red, it’s celestite.
 That red flame will come up again in just a few minutes, so keep that thought handy.

 As the most common strontium mineral, celestite is the primary ore of strontium and strontium salts, which are used in making fireworks and flares.
-(This is because of that red flame it gives off when burned.)
-It’s also used for manufacturing rubber, paint, and batteries, as well as other industries.
+(Remember that red flame it gives off when burned?)
+It’s also used for manufacturing rubber, paint, and batteries, as well as in other industries.
 The most beautiful examples, of course, are highly prized by mineral collectors and museums.
 Like many colored gemstones, its color may fade if kept in direct sunlight, so it’s best not to leave celestite in the window, beautiful as it may be with the sun glinting off the crystals.

 Since it is a fairly soft and brittle stone, though, you’ll want to handle it carefully if you’re using it for metaphysical purposes.
 I have a small, pocket-sized piece that I don’t mind getting banged up, but my pretty little geodes always stay somewhere safe!

 This article was adapted from the Terra segment of Media Astra Ac Terra Episode #25.